Convertiv/handoff-app/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/Convertiv/handoff-app/issues/new) or submit PRs.

-Standard Readme follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
+Handoff follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

 ## License